khawla-abdulsattar/khawla-abdulsattar.github.io/content/posts/post-1.md

 ---

-As I conclude this article, I hope that my journey of uncovering an XSS bug has ignited a spark within you :sparkler: .
+As I conclude this article, I hope that my journey of uncovering an XSS bug has ignited a spark within you ⚡: .
 Whether you're a security professional or just starting your exploration of the web security realm, remember that every bug, no matter how small or seemingly insignificant, has the potential to make a significant impact.

-###### thanks fot reading :)
+###### thanks fot reading 💜👾

 ## References :